Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Introduction

-To this end, this paper proposes a novel two-tiered, scalable approach for online optimization of cluster system management, which harnesses both DRL for online decision making and MIP for scalability.
-Specifically, we consider the problem of minimizing server movement, resource redundancy at the rack and MSB levels, and the largest failure domain, under the constraints of capacity guarantee and network affinity requirements.
-Motivated by the goal of achieving optimal results over long-run under dynamism and overcoming the limitation of RL approach for large scale system, we introduce a two-level design that utilizes a DRL-based algorithm to address the optimization problem.
-In the first level, a DRL agent is trained to make sequential decisions for each reservation, which are then passed to a novel action converter proposed in this paper and transformed into specific numbers of servers to reserve from the available MSBs.
-The DRL agent's action affects the distribution of the servers gotten from the MSBs and the additional resource given to ensure capacity guarantee.
-The action converter comprising a softmax converter and an exponential converter also affects the distribution of servers from the MSBs and the capacity guarantee.
-In the second level, we present a low-level MILP that generates the server-to-reservation mapping, considering minimizing resource redundancy at the rack level and server movement.
-In this way, the DRL agent and the action converter decide the amount of additional resource supply, the distribution of servers from the MSBs and the low-level MILP gets the server-to-logical-cluster mapping considering minimizing the resource supply exceeding rack spread goal and server movement cost.
-The above design significantly reduces the number of variables the DRL agent has to tackle and, thus, makes training the agent more efficient.
+This paper considers the problem of minimizing server movement, the largest failure domain, and resource spread imbalance at the rack and MSB levels under the constraints of capacity guarantee and network affinity requirements, which determine the extent of server allocation from the same datacenter.
+Motivated by the goal of achieving optimal results over the long run under dynamism and overcoming the limitation of RL approach for large-scale systems, we propose a two-level design that combines a DRL-based algorithm for online decision-making and a low-level MILP for reducing the action space of the DRL agent.
+At the first level, a DRL agent is trained to make sequential decisions for each reservation, which are then passed to a novel action converter.
+Specifically, the DRL agent's action affects the distribution of the servers gotten from the MSBs and the additional resources given to ensure capacity guarantee and the action converter comprising a softmax converter and an exponential converter transformed the agent's action into specific numbers of servers to reserve from the available MSBs.
+In the second level, we introduce a low-level MILP model that generates the server-to-reservation mapping.
+This mapping is designed with a dual focus: firstly, to minimize the need for server relocation, which involves reassigning servers to different reservations, and secondly, to account for the risk of capacity unavailability due to potential failures at the rack level.
+To ensure the reliability of our algorithm, we employ a decision tree model to learn from our algorithm's demonstrations.
+Specifically, we train the decision tree model to discern how the DRL agent decides the number of servers to allocate to a reservation based on the state-action pairs gathered through the execution of our trained RL model and the low-level MILP solver.
+This trained decision tree provides valuable insights into the decision-making process of the DRL agent.
+Furthermore, the decision tree model allows us to identify and address corner cases, thereby enhancing the performance of our proposed algorithm.